Exercise For Diabetes

 Set a Goal

 You need to set a realistic short term goal.
 After 1 week 15 minutes of walking per day should not be a problem.
 Then after 2 weeks shoot for 30 minutes a day.
 These short term goals are easily attainable.
 Once you are comfortable, it is time for the long term.

 Now you can shoot for a 1 hour a day walk.
 Three 20 minutes of walking sessions per day should easily be in your grasp.
 You can take it to the next level by adding to this routine.
 Go to the gym, stretch, get on the bike, lift weights and so on.
-The point is to exercise no matter what you do.
+Finally, the point is to exercise no matter what you do.

 Now that you have an exercise routine you need to have a healthy lifestyle.
 I recommend a Low Car High Fat diet and Intermittent Fasting to burn calories and stay fit.